eitansuez/ingress-to-gwapi/docs/migration.md

 The other glaring difference between what the tool produced compared to what a human would, is the repetition of the `backendRefs` section across multiple routing rules, failing to realize that the same configuration can be simplified to a single rule with multiple `matches` and a single `backendRef`.

-Finally, the tool has no way of knowing (or does not provide a way to specify) what `gatewayClassName` to use for the translated resource, and so we much edit that value as well (to `kgateway`).
+Finally, the tool has no way of knowing (or does not provide a way to specify) what `gatewayClassName` to use for the translated resource, and so we must edit that value as well (to `kgateway`).

-In summary, using `ingress2gateway` is useful and insightful, but produces only a starting point for review, and evaluation.
+In summary, using `ingress2gateway` is useful and insightful, but produces only a starting point for review and evaluation.
 We must then make implementation decisions and, from the generated output, derive and craft the final Gateway API resource artifacts.

 We opt to provision a single gateway, with two separate HTTPRoute resources, one per application.